-1 Graph of van der Waals potential with and without switching 52 2 Graph of electrostatic potential with and without shifting function 53 3 Graph of electrostatic split between short and long range forces 53 4 Graph showing a slice of a ramp potential, showing the effect of mgridforceoff 98 5 Graphical representation of a Colvars configuration.
-120 6 Dual topology description for an alchemical simulation.
+1 Graph of van der Waals potential with and without switching 55 2 Graph of electrostatic potential with and without shifting function 56 3 Graph of electrostatic split between short and long range forces 56 4 Graph showing a slice of a ramp potential, showing the effect of mgridforceoff 106 5 Dual topology description for an alchemical simulation.
 Case example of the mutation of alanine into serine.
 The lighter color denotes the non-interacting, alternate state.
-186 7 Convergence of an FEP calculation.
-If the ensembles representative of states a and b are too disparate, equation (67) will not converge (a) .
-If, in sharp contrast, the configurations of state b form a subset of the ensemble of configurations characteristic of state a , the simulation is expected to converge (b) .
-The difficulties reflected in case (a) may be alleviated by the introduction of mutually overlapping intermediate states that connect a to b (c) .
-It should be mentioned that in practice, the kinetic contribution, $\mathcal{T}(\mathbf{p}x)$, is assumed to be identical for state a and state b .
-187 8 Relationship of user-defined λ to coupling of electrostatic or vdW interactions to a simulation, given specific values of alchElecLambdaStart or alchVdwLambdaEnd .
-191 9 Sample TI data ($\log(\langle \frac{\partial U}{\partial \lambda} \rangle)$) against λ).
+125 6 Convergence of an FEP calculation.
+If the ensembles representative of states $a$ and $b$ are too disparate, equation (37) will not converge (a) .
+If, in sharp contrast, the configurations of state $b$ form a subset of the ensemble of configurations characteristic of state $a$ , the simulation is expected to converge (b) .
+The difficulties reflected in case (a) may be alleviated by the introduction of mutually overlapping intermediate states that connect $a$ to $b$ (c) .
+It should be mentioned that in practice, the kinetic contribution, $\mathcal{T}(\mathbf{p}x)$ , is assumed to be identical for state $a$ and state $b$ .
+126 7 Relationship of user-defined $\lambda$ to coupling of electrostatic or vdW interactions to a simulation, given specific values of alchElecLambdaStart or alchVdwLambdaEnd .
+130 8 Sample TI data ( $\log(\langle \frac{\partial U}{\partial \lambda} \rangle)$ ) against $\lambda$ ).
 The blue shaded area shows the integral with fine sampling close to the end point.
-The red area shows the difference when λ values are more sparse.
+The red area shows the difference when $\lambda$ values are more sparse.
 In this example, insufficient sampling before $\lambda \simeq 0.1$ can result in a large overestimation of the integral.
-Beyond $\simeq 0.2$, sparser sampling is justified as $dE/d\lambda$ is not changing quickly.
-195 10 Schematics of the aMD method.
-When the original potential (thick line) falls below a threshold energy E (dashed line), a boost potential is added.
+Beyond $\simeq 0.2$ , sparser sampling is justified as $dE/d\lambda$ is not changing quickly.
+135 9 Hybrid single-dual topology 135 10 Schematics of the aMD method.
+When the original potential (thick line) falls below a threshold energy $E$ (dashed line), a boost potential is added.
 The modified energy profiles (thin lines) have smaller barriers separating adjacent energy basins.
-197 11 Schematic illustration of GaMD.
-When the threshold energy E is set to the maximum potential ($iE = 1$ mode), the system's potential energy surface is smoothed by adding a harmonic boost potential that follows a Gaussian distribution.
-The coefficient k_0 , which falls in the range of 0 - 1.0, determines the magnitude of the applied boost potential.
-199 12 The core difference between conventional and constant-pH MD can be illustrated by a simple enzyme E with four protonation states describing the occupancy of two titratable residues, R_1 and R_2 .
+138 11 Schematic illustration of GaMD.
+When the threshold energy $E$ is set to the maximum potential ( $iE = 1$ mode), the system's potential energy surface is smoothed by adding a harmonic boost potential that follows a Gaussian distribution.
+The coefficient $k_0$ , which falls in the range of 0 - 1.0, determines the magnitude of the applied boost potential.
+140 12 The core difference between conventional and constant-pH MD can be illustrated by a simple enzyme $E$ with four protonation states describing the occupancy of two titratable residues, $R_1$ and $R_2$ .
 A conventional MD simulation handles the states separately (left panel).
 The relative importance of the states must be known beforehand or computed by other means.
 Conversely, a constant-pH MD simulation handles the states collectively and actively simulates interconversion (right panel).
 Determining the relative importance of the states is a direct result of the simulation.
-216 13 The basic constant-pH MD scheme in NAMD is to alternate equilibrium sampling in a fixed protonation state followed by a nonequilibrium MD Monte Carlo move to sample other protonation states.
+158 13 The basic constant-pH MD scheme in NAMD is to alternate equilibrium sampling in a fixed protonation state followed by a nonequilibrium MD Monte Carlo move to sample other protonation states.
 The latter move can be accepted or rejected.
 If accepted, the simulation continues in the new protonation state.
 If the move is rejected, sampling continues as if the move were never attempted at all.
-218 14 Hybrid QM/MM NAMD 227 15 Diagram of classical point charge options 229 16 Treatment of QM/MM bonds 230
+160 14 Hybrid QM/MM NAMD 172 15 Diagram of classical point charge options 174 16 Treatment of QM/MM bonds 175

-17 Charge Groups and QM/MM Bonds 233
+17 Charge Groups and QM/MM Bonds 178

-18 Diagram of Multiple Grid Regions 234
+18 Diagram of Multiple Grid Regions 179

-19 Example of cutoff and pairlist distance uses 250
+19 Example of cutoff and pairlist distance uses 196